theperiperi/Advent-of-Code-2024/README.md

    ```

    You'll be prompted to:
-   - Enter the day number (1-25), or 'q' to quit
+   - Enter the day number (1-25), or 'q' to quit.
-   - Enter the part number (1 or 2)
+   - Enter the part number (1 or 2).

    The script will:
-   - Run the selected solution
+   - Run the selected solution.
-   - Display the solution output
+   - Display the solution output.
-   - Show any error messages if they occur
+   - Show any error messages if they occur.
-   - Display the total execution time
+   - Display the total execution time.

-### Web Interface
+#### Web Interface

 1. **Starting the Server**:
    ```bash